spacetelescope/PASTIS/README.md

 directory inside the `hcipy` repository that you are free to delete if you like.

-We are currently refactoring our code to be compatible with the improved, current version of `hcipy` that is installable via pip, and will update our README accordingly when this change has successfully happened.
+We are currently refactoring our code to be compatible with the improved, current version of `hcipy` that is installable via pip, and will update your README accordingly when this change has successfully happened.

 ### Plotting
 There are certain things that the code is not controlling that are connected to plotting settings with `matplotlib`.
 Initially,